Stress Bewältigung Methoden

 Coping strategies for stress:

-• Take control of your own life:
+• Taking control of one's own life:

 • Optimism: